Belgrave line: Level Crossing Removals

 The rebuilt Bayswater station viewed from the removed level crossing.

 The Level Crossing Removal Project has announced the removal of seven level crossings between the city and Ferntree Gully station, to be completed in stages from 2016 to 2025.
 In 2016, two level crossings were removed at Mountain Highway and Scoresby Road, Bayswater, through lowering the rail line under the road.
 These two removals also included a rebuilt Bayswater station and upgraded stabling facilities.
 A further two crossings were removed at Blackburn Road, Blackburn, and Heatherdale Road, Ringwood in January 2017.
 Both of these removals also involved lowering the rail line under the road, with a rebuilt Heatherdale station built as part of the project.
 Union and Mont Albert Roads were also been removed by lowering the rail line in May 2023.
 The removals also included closing Mont Albert and Surrey Hills stations, with a new station built in-between called "Union."
 The final crossing to be removed on the corridor was at Bedford Road in Ringwood by also lowering the rail line, completed in March 2024.
 At the conclusion of these removals, only two crossings remain: Alpine Street and Railway Avenue, both between Ferntree Gully and Upper Ferntree Gully.

 Network and operations

 Services

 Services on the Belgrave line operates from approximately 5:00 am to around 12:00 daily.
 In general, during peak hours, train frequency is ~7 minutes on the Ringwood corridor (combined with the Lilydale line) and 15 minutes in the AM peak on the Belgrave Line while during non-peak hours the frequency is reduced to 20–30 minutes throughout the entire route.
-During certain periods of the day, services operate as a shuttle to Ringwood due to lower demand.
 On Friday nights and weekends, services run 24 hours a day, with 60 minute frequencies available outside of normal operating hours.

 Train services on the Belgrave line are also subjected to maintenance and renewal works, usually on selected Fridays and Saturdays.
 Shuttle bus services are provided throughout the duration of works for affected commuters.